List of The Mandalorian characters: Axe Woves

 Axe Woves is a Mandalorian warrior who appears in "Chapter 11: The Heiress".

+In season three, Woves leads the Mandalorians with him as mercenaries where they are first seen having to return a Mon Calamari Nobleman who fled with the Quarran Captain Shuggoth to his father, who is a Mon Calamari Viceroy.
+Then they docked at Plazir-15 to help its inhabitants.
+Bo-Katan defeated him in combat, where Djarin gave her the Darksaber for having defeated the cyborg that defeated him on Mandalore.
+Woves and those with him agree to aid Bo-Katan in the plans to take back Mandalore.

 Axe is portrayed by Simon Kassianides.
-The character was named by George Lucas who visited the set during the shooting of Chapter 11.
+The character was named by George Lucas, who visited the set during the shooting of Chapter 11.

 Imperial Captain

 The unnamed Imperial Captain appears in "Chapter 11: The Heiress" as the captain of an Imperial cargo ship that contained stolen Mandalorian weapons.
 The Mandalorian helped Bo-Katan Kryze's group in reclaiming it.
-The captain informed Moff Gideon about the situation and called for backup only to be told by Gideon to sacrifice the ship as they are beyond rescue right now.
-After Bo-Katan's group makes their way into the bridge and stops the ship from crashing, Bo-Katan demands the Captain to tell her the location of the Darksaber, but he fears Gideon more than her and commits suicide by biting on an electric capsule.
+The captain informed Moff Gideon about the situation and called for backup, only to be told by Gideon to sacrifice the ship as they are beyond rescue right now.
+After Bo-Katan's group makes their way into the bridge and stops the ship from crashing, Bo-Katan demands the Captain tell her the location of the Darksaber.
+He fears Gideon more than her and commits suicide by biting on an electric capsule.

 The unnamed Imperial Captain is portrayed by Titus Welliver.

 Elia Kane

 Elia Kane is a former Imperial communications officer who served under Gideon.
-In season 3, she joins the New Republic and serves in an amnesty housing program.
+She is presumed dead after the season 2 finale when Din Djarin and his allies raid Gideon's cruiser to rescue Grogu.

+In season 3, Kane is revealed to have survived the attack and apparently joins the New Republic.
+Serving undercover as a participant in an amnesty program, she befriends Dr. Pershing and helps him find a way to surreptitiously continue his cloning research.
+However, she betrays him to the New Republic and secretly sabotages his mind-wipe, making it significantly worse.
+Kane would later offer her opinion on Nevarro to Colonel Tuttle when it comes under attack by Gorian Shard's pirate crew; Kane later informs a fugitive Gideon that the pirates had been defeated by Bo-Katan Kryze and Din Djarin's force of Mandalorians, and that Bo-Katan intends to return to Mandalore and retake it.

 Kane is portrayed by Katy M. O'Brian.